wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/6-exercise.md

     The C formats the number as currency, with the 2 representing how many decimal places.
 Refer to [Standard numeric format strings](/dotnet/standard/base-types/standard-numeric-format-strings/?azure-portal=true) for more number formats.

-1. The complete expression should be:
+1. The complete expression is:

    ```regex
    formatNumber(outputs('Compose'), 'C2')